pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="MAYER">DR. MAYER</span>: I believe we should not give up the large-scale idea because things have gone as they have in Europe or
 Asia, because I believe the aim of this conference is to save everything that is possible, not for the present but for the future generation.
-We cannot ourselves on selective basis <span style="page" id="page157">[p.157]</span> say that we want to microfilm certain definite portions of the
+We cannot ourselves on selective basis <span class="page" id="page157">[p.157]</span> say that we want to microfilm certain definite portions of the
 Public Record Office, or, for instance, an archive in Spain, or a certain class of books or a certain class of manuscripts.
 We should make our plan on a really wholesale basis.
 We are